cardboard-iguana/cardboard-iguana.com/log/2022-03-06-itprotv-comptia-security-plus.md

 ### Certificate Policies

 The rules indicating how a certificate may be used.
 While the certificate policies are distinct from the certification practice statement (above), there can also be a lot of overlap (for example, renewal policies).
-The key here is that the certification practice statement describes the CA’s practices *as a whole*, which the certificate policies apply only to the certificate being issued.
+The key here is that the certification practice statement describes the CA's practices *as a whole*, which the certificate policies apply only to the certificate being issued.

 ### Certificate Types